1 May 1940

 Bad weather meant that 5./KG 26’s 1H+CN, 1H+FN and 1H+KN were unable to make a planned transfer from Aalborg to Stavanger.
 1H+DN meanwhile Landed in Lübeck with engine trouble.

 A Ju 88 returning to Trondheim from an operation developed engine trouble and a search for it next day proved fruitless.

-Two Bf 110 were surprised by a pair of Blenheims and Bordfunker named “Jakobi” had been killed.
+Two Bf 110 were surprised by a pair of Blenheims and a Bordfunker named “Jakobi” was killed.
 [Possibly Uffz.
 Herbert Jacobi, who died on this date and is buried in Trondheim].

 At 1520 GMT, aircraft “66+DH” was reported as overdue by Stavanger.
 [This may have been F6+DH of 1.(F)/122].

 An He 111 of II./KG 26 was severely damaged during a bad landing at Trondheim.
 The soft ground there also meant that a Ju 88 was damaged on take-off, then a Ju 87 of I./St.G 1 ran into it when landing and both aircraft caught fire.
 The Stuka’s crew suffered slight injuries.
 Notwithstanding this mishap, the Fliegerführer at Trondheim, Major Martin Harlinghausen, announced that I./St. G 1’s achievements were outstanding aomngst the units of his command.